OpenDataLiteracy/OpenDataAlliance-KM/readme.md

 The issues that each intern should complete are as follows

-- Read the `Mentorship Agreement` and agree to the terms.
+- Read the `Internship Agreement` and agree to the terms.
 (You agree to the terms by repsonding to the issue)
 - Read the `Plan of Work` document and begin working with your mentor to complete this document.
 The document must be complete 2 weeks in advance of beginning your internship.
 - List dates of availability (including their start date and any known (or potential) dates of conflict)